 Q9 - Do I really need to shoot in Manual Mode?

 It's not absolutely essential, but it is definitely preferable.
 My suggestion would be to spend at least a couple of weeks practising on manual mode, as I really think once you have done it, you will not want to change back!
 But even if you do, you will always have that knowledge of shooting in manual mode, which actually helps you get better pictures in ANY mode.

 It's scary at first, which is why this is something I cover step by step in my Auto to Awesome class so that you make the change very gradually, taking over one element at a time.
 By making sure you understand what each element does individually, you will be better poised to take control.
 I promise after a few weeks you will wonder why you didn't do it sooner!

 Q10 - How can I capture natural images of my children?

 That's the million dollar question!
 I love lifestyle and documentary photography, where there is no posing, and I find that is the best way to capture images of children - just letting them be who they are.
 Try to interact with your children as much as possible too: I know that's hard when you are fiddling about with settings, but eventually that will become second nature to you, and you will then find that you become more attuned to capturing those moments since you are not so focused on your settings.
 Here is a guide to capturing lifestyle images of your own children, and also some 8 Tips and Tricks for Photographing Children

-Remember, if you want a FREE course that will get you started with tutorials for getting better images (and in MUCH more depth than I can cover here) then sign up for my Beginners Bootcamp, where you get an actionable lesson delivered straight to your inbox that will have you taking better photos in under a week!
+Remember, if you want a FREE course that will get you started with tutorials for getting better images (and in MUCH more depth than I can cover here) then sign up to become a subscriber, and you'll get actionable lessons delivered straight to your inbox that will have you taking better photos in under a week!
 You can learn more about the Beginners Bootcamp here.